 The D’oro construction process is nearly entirely made by hand - a true artisanal process which is seldom seen in today’s market.
 The only part where machines are used is the lasting process , which entails the pulling of the uppers onto the last.

 The Finished Product

-Our range of D'oro Constructed shoes range from dressed up staples like lace ups and monkstraps, to styles that are a little more casual, like military boots and chelsea boots.
-Not only do they represent the best of a Made in Italy style, but the D'oro Construction means they will move, bend and flex with your foot as you go about your day.
+Our range of D'oro shoes range from dressed up staples like lace ups and monkstraps, to styles that are a little more casual, like military boots and chelsea boots.
+Not only do they represent the best of a Made in Italy style, but they will also move, bend and flex with your foot as you go about your day.
 What's better than that?